baalooos/scaleway-messaging-python/README.md

 You also need to:

 - Set your Scaleway token's secret key in the environment variable: **SCW_SECRET_KEY**.
 For more information you can refer to [the official Scaleway documentation](https://www.scaleway.com/en/docs/console/my-project/how-to/generate-api-key/)
-- Set the id of the Scaleway project you want to use in the environment variable: **SCW_PROJECT_ID**.
+- Set the id of the Scaleway project you want to use in the environment variable: **SCW_DEFAULT_PROJECT_ID**.
 For more information you can refer to [the Scaleway CLI documentation](https://github.com/scaleway/scaleway-cli/blob/master/docs/commands/config.md)

 ## Create your Scaleway Messaging Namespace